react-native-simple-router-community/react-native-simple-router/README.md

   - `didReplace`: Emitted when a route has replaced the current one in the route stack.
 Emits the new route object.
 Triggered by `Navigator.reset(route);`
   - `willPopToTop`: Emitted when the route stack will be popped to the top.
 Triggered by `Navigator.popToTop();`
   - `didPopToTop`: Emitted when the route stack has been popped to the top.
 Triggered by `Navigator.popToTop();`
+  - `willPopToRoute`: Emitted when the route stack will be popped to the route.
+Triggered by `Navigator.popToRoute(route);`
+  - `didPopToRoute`: Emitted when the route stack has been popped to the route.
+Triggered by `Navigator.popToRoute(route);`

 You can listen to these events by adding an event listener as such: